 In 1985, the California History Center at De Anza identified about 75 Sunnyvale houses with historic significance.
 As of 2015, over 70% of those houses have been torn down for development.

 Please help spread the word that the Society is ready to do the work and raise the money to save this house before it, too, is destroyed.

-As many know, we are rapidly losing all of our old farm houses and this one happens to be a classic orchard ranch house–it’s a historical treasure to save, if we can.
-It was built the year the City of Sunnyvale was incorporated and was a very high-end house for its time.
+As many know, we are rapidly losing all of our old farm houses and this one happens to be a classic orchard ranch house–it’s an historical treasure to save, if we can.
+It was built on the Butcher Orchard the year the City of Sunnyvale was incorporated and was a very high-end house for its time.

-This proposal would be to find a location on the Heritage Park Site to move this classic style ranch house from a century ago.
-The link to the left shows an overview of the Heritage Park site
+The museum’s proposal would be to find a location on the Heritage Park site to move this classic style ranch house from a century ago.
+The link to the left shows an overview of the Sunnyvale Heritage Park site.

 This proposal is still in the exploratory stage only.
-The Historical Society is working closely with City Staff to look at alternatives for saving the home, and we will continue to work with them through every step of the process.
-The link to the left gives a preferred location on the Heritage Park site.
+The Historical Society is working closely with City staff to look at alternatives for saving the home, and we will continue to work with them through every step of the process.
+The link to the left shows the location preferred by the museum on the Heritage Park site.

 The house is in great condition for a home built more than 100 years ago.
 Here are two photos of the interior of this historic orchard ranch home.Copyright © 2015 Sunnyvale Historical Society & Museum Association, Inc., All Rights Reserved